amr-abdelhamid/refbook/manuscript/4-DivideAndConquer.md

 [^nealford]: More discussion about why microservices architecture is not suitable when refactoring monolithic applications is at this excellent talk by Neal Ford: [Comparing service-based architectures](https://vimeo.com/163918385).

-## Componentization - Moving from spaghetti/cluttered code to components
+## Moving from spaghetti to structured code

-The journey from cluttered code to module, components, or services is progressive and multi-stage.
+The journey from spaghetti and tangled to structured code and from Big Ball of Mud[^ballofmud] to modular design is progressive and multi-stage.
 Code with large amount of technical debt usually looks like this figure.
 No clear boundaries between modules, high level glimpses of module interfaces, unstructured or unbounded module communication, etc.

+[^ballofmud]: A [https://en.wikipedia.org/wiki/Big_ball_of_mud](Big Ball of Mud) is a conventional name for the architecture of a system which lacks "conceivable structure".
+Usually, the code as well lacks structure and all parts are tangled and highly coupled.

 ![](images/divideandconquer/modules-unstructured.png)